ZSolarDev/ZSolarDev/README.md

 - I'm possibly gonna make a raytracer which acts like a path tracer but instead of random sampling, i'm using some custom importance sampling.
 It's quite complex, so I won't explain here, but that's a thing.
 Also i've been thinking of a way to draw caustics which instead of low rays -> horrible caustics, low rays -> less realistic but still nice caustics.
 It's complicated and my theory isn't complete, but it's a possibility.

 ### Art
 About art, I'm currently learning it.
-I've gotten a bit of progress, and I'm doing good on paper.
+I've gotten a bit of progress, and I'm doing great on paper.
+I can draw poses, characters, hair, heads, and a lot more, and I usually use an anime style.
 I still need more practice with digital, though.
-Bout my music, I'm also learning it, but I'm a lot more experienced.
-About 1.5 years to be more specific.
+About my music, I'm also learning it, but I'm a lot more experienced.
+About 2 years to be more specific.
 I don't really make fnf songs anymore, it's rare.
 I'm trying a lot of new styles of music at the moment.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img height=180 align="left" src="https://github-readme-stats.vercel.app/api?username=zsolardev&theme=tokyonight" />